thehunmonkgroup/multi-entity-debugger/README.md

 Visit [http://127.0.0.1:8000](http://127.0.0.1:8000) *(default, can be customized)*.

 When a message is added for a new entity, a link will appear for that entity.
-Clicking the link will display all messages in order for that entity.

 New messages are added dynamically to existing entities.

+See [Navigation](#navigation) for how to quickly view information.

 *NOTE: The interface does not save messages between browser reloads -- a reload of the browser will reset all displayed entities/messages.*